 Half-graphs will be of great importance in this paper.
 For instance, let $G$ be an $\ell$-holed graph where $\ell\ge 5$, and let $X,Y$ be disjoint cliques of $G$.
 Since there is no 4-hole with two vertices in $X$ and two in $Y$ (a {\em $k$-hole} means a hole of length $k$), it follows that $G[X,Y]$ is a half-graph.
 If $X,Y,Z$ are disjoint cliques of $G$, we say that $G[X,Y], G[X,Z]$ are {\em compatible} if $G[X,Y\cup Z]$ is a half-graph.
-If $Y,Z$ are anticomplete, then $G[X,Y], G[X,Z]$ are compatible if and only if there is no induced four-vertex path in $G[X\cup Y\cup Z]$ with first vertex in $Y$, second and third in $X$, and fourth in $Z$, and this latter property is important for keeping all holes the same length.
-This is also equivalent to asking that there are orderings of $X,Y$ and $Z$ that $G[X,Y], G[X,Z]$ both obey.
+If $Y,Z$ are anticomplete, then $G[X,Y], G[X,Z]$ are compatible if and only if there is no induced four-vertex path in $G[X\cup Y\cup Z]$ with first vertex in $Y$, second and third in $X$, and fourth in $Z$; this latter property is important for keeping all holes the same length.
+This is also equivalent to asking that there are orderings of $X,Y$ and $Z$ that $G[X,Y]$ and $G[X,Z]$ both obey.

 Let $G$ be a graph with vertex set partitioned into sets $W_1\LL W_{\ell}$, with the following properties: \begin{itemize} \item $W_1\LL W_{\ell}$ are non-null cliques; \item for $1\le i\le \ell$, $G[W_{i-1}, W_{i}]$ is a half-graph (reading subscripts modulo $\ell$); \item for all distinct $i,j\in \{1\LL \ell\}$, if there is an edge between $W_i, W_j$ then $j=i\pm 1$ (modulo $\ell$); and \item for $1\le i\le \ell$, the graphs $G[W_i, W_{i+1}], G[W_i, W_{i-1}]$ are compatible. \end{itemize} (See figure \ref{fig:cycleblowup}.)
 We call such a graph a {\em blow-up of an $\ell$-cycle}.